PieterjanCriel/sample-bedrock-apprunner-application/README.md

-# Welcome to your CDK TypeScript project
+# Foundation Models playground with AWS App Runner and AWS Bedrock

-This is a blank project for CDK development with TypeScript.
+This is a sample project to demonstrate how to use [AWS App Runner](https://aws.amazon.com/apprunner/) with [AWS Bedrock](https://aws.amazon.com/bedrock/) to deploy a minimalistic generative AI application.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands